Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

 where $\acute\bix_{gj}$ is the subvector of $\acute\bix_j$ corresponding to the \th{g} cluster.
 This is what \eqref{eq:traceXX} reduces to if we replace $\biX$ and $\biX_g$ by $\acute\bix_j$ and $\acute\bix_{gj}$, respectively.
 It is easy to calculate the partial leverage for every cluster for any coefficient of interest.
 The average of the $L_{gj}$ is evidently $1/G$, so that if cluster $h$ has $L_{hj} >\!> 1/G$, it has high partial leverage for the \th{j} coefficient.
 Moreover, as we will see in \Cref{sec:sims}, the empirical distribution of the $L_{gj}$ across clusters seems to provide useful diagnostic information.

+\citet{AY-IV} derives a measure of cluster-level leverage for the first-stage regression used to obtain a linear instrumental variables estimator.
+The paper calls $L_{gj}$ the group~$g$ ``share of coefficient leverage'' for instrument~$j$ and then uses the maximum of the $L_{gj}$ over all the instruments excluded from the structural equation as a measure of the leverage of cluster~$g$.
+Using simulations based on 1309 IV regressions from 30 published papers, the paper finds that inference is much less reliable for models where one or two clusters have high leverage in the first-stage regression than for models where no clusters do so.

 One possible consequence of heterogeneity is that the estimates may change a lot when certain clusters are deleted.
 It can therefore be illuminating to delete one cluster at a time, so as to see how influential each cluster is.
-To do this in a computationally efficient manner, we compute the cluster-level matrices and vectors
+To do this in a computationally efficient manner, \texttt{summclust} first computes the cluster-level matrices and vectors